ChromiumOS Developer Guide

 Typography conventions

-- Commands are shown with different labels to indicate whether they apply to (1) your build computer (the computer on which you're doing development), (2) the chroot (ChromeOS SDK) on your build computer, or (3) your ChromiumOS computer (the device on which you run the images you build):
+- Commands are shown with different labels to indicate whether they apply to (1) your build computer (the computer on which you're doing development), or (2) your ChromiumOS computer (the device on which you run the images you build):

 Label | Commands |